cchachati/final_project/README.md

 ### Additional Information
-The data on the number of deaths during the Syrian civil war is obtained from the Violation Documentatio Center in Syria:
+The data on the number of deaths during the Syrian civil war is obtained from the Violation Documentation Center in Syria:

 https://data.world/polymathic/casualties-of-the-syrian-civil-war/workspace/project-summary